-- 6.1 All complaints will be dealt with in accordance with the Group's formal Complaints Procedure. - 6.2 Copies of our Complaints Procedure are available in FHG's reception area, downloadable from our website or will be provided on request.
+- 6.1 All complaints will be dealt with in accordance with our Complaints Policy. - 6.2 Copies of our Complaints Policy are downloadable from our website or will be provided on request.

 7. Policy review

 7.1 The Housing Policy will be reviewed at least every three years or earlier if a material change requires this.